caseyg/awesome/TOPICS.md

 *   [MattWilcox/Adaptive-Images](https://github.com/MattWilcox/Adaptive-Images) - Automatically adapts your existing HTML images for mobile devices.
 No mark-up changes needed.

-*   [desandro/imagesloaded](https://github.com/desandro/imagesloaded) - :camera: JavaScript is all like "You images done yet or what?"

 ## ai-coding

 *   [Kilo-Org/kilocode](https://github.com/Kilo-Org/kilocode) - Open Source AI coding assistant for planning, building, and fixing code.
 We're a superset of Roo, Cline, and our own features.
 Follow us: kilocode.ai/social